 - Some burnt orange to rust shaded feathers also appear in portions of the breast, head, and neck of members of this duck breed.

-- Welsh Harlequin tail feathers are a combination of brown and a creamy white.
+- Welsh Harlequin tail feathers are a combination of brown and creamy white.

 - Hens go through a series of “gold phase” or “silver phase” plumage changes until they are two years old.

-- Ducks of this beed adapt well to new surroundings and nearly any type of environmental conditions.
+- Ducks of this breed adapt well to new surroundings and nearly any type of environmental condition.

 - Welsh Harlequins are a hardy variety of duck and do not seem susceptible to heat, cold, or vastly changing weather conditions.
 As long as these ducks have suitable housing, a protected run, constant access to clean water, and a healthy diet, they tend to thrive wherever they are kept.